pacorta/pacerunner2.0/README.md

 10/14/2024

+	•	🔗 Database Integration:
-	•	Merged the database phase of the application with the front end succesfully.
-The app now has a login screen and a screen to review the user's past runs data.
+		•	Merged database with front end
-	•	Every time the user stops a new run, the data will succesfully be written into their records

-	•	Bugs I've detected:
+		•	Added login screen and run history
+	•	🐛 Known Bugs:
-			•	When the user press ‘stop running’, the app keeps tracking the run even after sending the correct summary data to the running stats screen.To fix this I think I either need to:
+			•	When the user press 'stop running', the app keeps tracking the run even after sending the correct summary data to the running stats screen.To fix this I think I either need to:
 				-Find the call that told the map to stop tracking (pretty sure it was called stopTracking) and find out how to call it with the button from currentRun
 				-or double the power of whatever is making it stop eventually, because it does *eventually stop*.
 By this I mean attempting to activate that stop sooner.
 			•	After having to upgrade to ios 15 becuse of dependency issues, I got the following messages in 'LocationPlugin' in the ios folder:
 				- [CLLocationManager authorizationStatus] 		error---->>	'authorizationStatus' is deprecated: first deprecated in iOS 14.0
 				- [CLLocationManager locationServicesEnabled]	error---->> 'This method can cause UI unresponsiveness if invoked on the main thread.
 Instead, consider waiting for the `-locationManagerDidChangeAuthorization:` callback and checking `authorizationStatus` first.'

+12/16/24: UI + Security Update

+	•	🛠️ Fixed bugs:
+			•	Distance unit conversion: Pace unit now updates correctly when switching distance units after run completion
+			•	Run data persistence: Resolved issue where previous run data was displaying in current run screen
+				•	Note: PaceBar still shows some residual data from previous runs
+			•	API Key Security: Integration of dotenv to hide api keys and other sensitive data.

+	•	📝 Lessons Learned:
+			•	This project has taught me the importance of secure development practices and clean coding standards:
+				•	I successfully implemented dotenv to manage sensitive information like API keys, ensuring that future development adheres to security best practices.
+				•	I now proactively approach projects with a focus on secure and maintainable code.
+	•	🔄 In Progress:
+			•	Adding vibration feedback for pace notifications

+	•	✅ To-Do:
+			•	UI improvements for running screen, with focus on PaceBar enhancement for clarity and usability.
+			•	Resolve pace tracking issues:
+				•	Current pace and current pace in seconds not updating properly
+				•	Consider consolidating pace states in providers for better PaceBar integration
+			•	Take advantage of the variance calculations (difference between current pace and target pace) to create difficulty levels (easy, medium, hard).
+			•	Add advanced visualizations, like post-run heatmaps to analyze pace trends.

+	•	🤖 Android Configuration Setup:

+			While the app currently focuses on iOS development, the Android configuration has been set up for future compatibility.
+The setup includes:

+			•	Configured Gradle build system with Firebase integration
+			•	Set up Google Services plugin in the following files:
+				•	`android/settings.gradle`
+				•	`android/app/build.gradle`
+				•	`android/build.gradle`

+			This configuration will simplify future Android deployment when needed, but is not actively used in the current development phase.

+			Note: The app currently targets iOS development, and Android-specific features are not implemented yet.